 The accompanying financial statements have been prepared on the modified cash basis, which is a comprehensive basis of accounting other than U.S. generally accepted accounting principles, and is an acceptable method of reporting under Department of Labor regulations.
 The modified cash basis of accounting utilizes the cash basis of accounting while carrying investments at fair value and recording investment income (loss) on the accrual basis.
 Consequently, contributions are recognized when received rather than when earned, and expenses are recognized when paid rather than when the obligation is incurred.
-As of December 31, 2008, \$188,388 of employee contributions and \$89,996 of employer contributions for the 2008 Plan year had not been remitted to the trust.
-As of December 31, 2007, \$166,634 of employee contributions and \$65,919 of employer contributions for the 2007 Plan year had not been remitted to the trust.
-As of December 31, 2008, excess deferrals of \$387,571 were held by the trust and distributed to participants subsequent to year end.
-There were no excess deferrals held by the trust as of December 31, 2007.
-As of December 31, 2008 and 2007, \$39,669 and \$53,869, respectively, of participant loan balances were in default and deemed distributed subsequent to year end.
-Under U.S. generally accepted accounting principles, these amounts would have been reflected as accounts receivable, accounts payable, and a reduction of outstanding participant loans, respectively.
+As of December 31, 2009, \$174,141 of employee contributions and \$80,219 of employer contributions for the 2009 Plan year had not been remitted to the trust.
+As of December 31, 2008, \$188,388 of employee contributions and \$89,996 of emp loyer contributions for the 2008 Plan year had not been remitted to the trust.
+As of December 31, 2009 and 2008, excess deferrals of \$29,930 and \$387,571, respectively, were held by the trust and distributed to participants subsequent to year end.
+Under U.S. generally accepted accounting principles, these amounts would have been reflected as accounts receivable and accounts payable, respectively.